-Updated Feb 2015.
-It is impossible to be absolutely certain how many there are but UK research company Netcraft have released their latest Jan 2015 survey of web servers and concluded there are about 876 million website names in the world today – a decrease of 152 million (15%) in the last 3 months.
+It is impossible to be absolutely certain how many there are but UK research company Netcraft have released their latest June 2019 survey of web servers.

-Interestingly, the number of active websites is only 177 million – so there are 699 million inactive sites.
-That suggests that 80% of all the websites in the world are not actually being used to host an active site on that domain name – but why not?
+Interestingly, the number of active websites is only 186 million – so there are more than 1.1 billion inactive sites.
+That suggests that 85% of all the website names in the world are not actually being used to host an active site on that domain name – but why not?

 I think it is because many of these will be domain names bought to cover every possible eventuality e.g. a large company like Apple will buy the Apple .info and .net domain names (and many others) to prevent cyber-squatters misusing them to profit from the goodwill of the Apple trademark.